 “Yeah, don’t worry,” I swung back, “I’ll let everyone know.”

-“Yeah, we’re sponsored by Fender,” in matter-of-fact tone.
+“Yeah, we’re sponsored by Fender,” she confirmed in matter-of-fact tone.

 “Ludwigs—I’m a John Bonham guy,” he said before I could ask the question again.

 “Oh nice, so I was right that you guys are a little like Led Zeppelin then?”